-NBA Rumors: Kevin Durant ‘Could Be Recruited Away’ From GSW In 2019 Free Agency, According To ‘ESPN’s Woj
+NBA Rumors: Kevin Durant ‘Could Be Recruited Away’ From GSW In 2019 Free Agency, According To ‘ESPN’

-After winning back-to-back NBA championship titles, the Golden State Warriors succeeded to retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green.
-Having all four NBA All-Stars is already enough to make the Warriors the top favorite to win the 2018-19 NBA championship title, but the reigning NBA champs just got stronger with the acquisition of All-Star center DeMarcus Cousins in the recent free agency.
+After winning back-to-back NBA championships, the Golden State Warriors succeeded to retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green.
+Having all four NBA All-Stars is already enough to make the Warriors the favorite to win the 2018-19 NBA title, but the reigning NBA champs just got stronger with the acquisition of All-Star center DeMarcus Cousins in the recent free agency.

 As of now, there is a strong chance that the Warriors will continue their dynasty for another year.
-However, things could dramatically change when free agency hits in July 2019.
-Some of the Warriors’ key players, including Kevin Durant, are set to become an unrestricted free agent next summer.
-Though KD is expected to sign a long-term deal with the Warriors, Adrian Wojnarowski of ESPN (h/t Sagar Trika of SB Nation’s Blazer’s Edge) entered the possibility that the 29-year-old small forward can be “recruited away” from Golden State.
+However, things could dramatically change when free agency hits in July, 2019.
+Some of the Warriors’ key players, including Kevin Durant, are set to become unrestricted free agents next summer.
+Though KD is expected to sign a long-term deal with the Warriors, Adrian Wojnarowski of ESPN, as shared by Sagar Trika of SB Nation’s Blazer’s Edge, entered the possibility that the 29-year-old small forward can be “recruited away” from Golden State.

 “Lots of teams in the league think [Kevin Durant] will be in play and that there’s a chance that he could be recruited away from [GSW].
 He could re-sign with them for $200M+, and that doesn’t seem, right now, to be the most important factor for him or for anybody else.”